-Using controlled regression models, we explored the correlations between perceived gender and race with social feedback on TaskRabbit and Fiverr.
-The models reveal that social feedback on these sites often has a significant statistical relationship with perceived gender and race.
+Using controlled regression models, we explored the correlations between gender and race with social feedback on TaskRabbit and Fiverr.
+The models reveal that social feedback on these sites often has a significant statistical relationship with gender and race.
 Specifically, on TaskRabbit we find:

-- Workers perceived to be women, especially White women, receive 10% fewer reviews than workers perceived to be men with equivalent work experience. - Workers perceived to be Black, especially men, receive significantly lower feedback scores (i.e., ratings) than other workers with similar attributes.
+- Women, especially White women, receive 10% fewer reviews than men with equivalent work experience. - Black workers, especially men, receive significantly lower feedback scores (i.e., ratings) than other workers with similar attributes.